Sound Fountain

 Another example of the ethnic releases is RLP-1010 of The Gypsy Wanderers who play "Russian Caravan".

-On RLP 1004 "The Gay 90's Gang" play tunes and medleys with tunes like: By the light of the silvery moon, Give my regards to Broadway, Beer, beer glorious beer, Down where the Wurzburger flows, etc. This band also appeared on the Decca label.
+On RLP 1004 "The Gay 90's Gang" play melodies and medleys with tunes like: By the light of the silvery moon, Give my regards to Broadway, Beer, beer glorious beer, Down where the Wurzburger flows, etc. This band also appeared on the Decca label.

 THE DIXIAIRES ON CONTINENTAL.